zepez/nashandpine.com/readme.md

 ## ❓ FAQ

 Q: Isn't NextJS completely overkill for this project?
-Won't it add more overhead than necessary?

 A: Yes.
 NextJS is used because that's what I'm familiar with and I wanted to get this done quickly.
 I need to be able to extend this application with reactivity in case it's required later and I need the SEO that NextJS allows.
 Ergo NextJS was used.